Onavo buy to boost Facebook's plan to widen Internet access

 Facebook CEO Mark Zuckerberg has enlisted several technology companies to help him in a project aimed at making Internet access affordable to all.

-Facebook is paying between $150 million and $200 million, the Calcalist financial news website said, making it one of the largest deals by the social network after its $1 billion acquisition of photo-sharing app developer Instagram last year.
+Facebook is paying between $150 million (93.7 million pounds) and $200 million, the Calcalist financial news website said, making it one of the largest deals by the social network after its $1 billion acquisition of photo-sharing app developer Instagram last year.

 "Facebook made a build versus buy decision, likely concluding it would be smarter to buy Onavo then to try to develop a similar suite of products itself," Wedbush Securities analyst Michael Pachter said.